Conor Gillies ✰ Audio Producer

 “The Wounded Knee Uprising,” Long Reads, 2023 photo of an AIM militant ovelooking the Black Hills

-Roxanne Dunbar-Ortiz speaks about the 1973 occupation and siege of Wounded Knee, and how it inspired a wave of international support (website).
+Roxanne Dunbar-Ortiz speaks to producer Conor Gillies about the 1973 occupation and siege of Wounded Knee, and how it inspired a wave of international support (website).

 “Turning the Earth Into Money,” A World to Win, 2022 portrait of Karl Marx